lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

     Visual Molecular Dynamics (VMD) is a free molecular graphics software that can be used to visualize molecular dynamics systems.
-VMD has been used to generate all images of molecular systems here.
+VMD has been used to generate all the images of molecular systems here.

 .. container:: justify